kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-apirule-istio-jwt-access-strategy.md

 Under the hood, an authentications array creates a corresponding [requestPrincipals](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source) array in the Istio's [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource.
 Every `requestPrincipals` string is formatted as `<ISSUSER>/*`.

 ### Authorizations
 The authorizations field is optional.
 When not defined, the authorization is satisfied if the JWT is valid.
 You can define multiple authorizations for an access strategy.
-When multiple authorizations are defined, the request is allowed if at least one of them is satisfied.
+The request is allowed if at least one of them is satisfied.

 The **requiredScopes** and **audiences** fields are optional.
-If **requiredScopes** are defined, the JWT has to contain all the scopes in the `scp`, `scope`, or `scopes` claims to be authorized.
+If **requiredScopes** are defined, the JWT must contain all the scopes in the `scp`, `scope`, or `scopes` claims to be authorized.
 If **audiences** are defined, the JWT has to contain all the audiences in the `aud` claim to be authorized.